coder/docs/setup/updating.md

    helm get values --namespace coder coder > current-values.yaml
    ```

-   > Make sure that your values only contain the changes you want (i.e., if you
+   > Make sure that your values only contain the changes you want (e.g., if you
    > see references to a prior version, you may need to remove these).

 1. Provide your Helm chart values file and upgrade to the desired version (e.g.,